cotengra.core¶

 - Returns:

-sub_leaves (tuple[node]) – Nodes which are subtree leaves.
+sub_leaves (tuple[node_type]) – Nodes which are subtree leaves.

-branches (tuple[node]) – Nodes which are between the subtree leaves and root.
+branches (tuple[node_type]) – Nodes which are between the subtree leaves and root.

 - remove_ind(ind, project=None, inplace=False)[source]¶